banguero/winjs-polymer-samples/README.md

 * In Chrome canary - domReady fires after all the nested win-pivot-items have been attached; however, on other browsers (e.g. regular Chrome), it does not wait for the children to be attached.
 What is the recommended pattern to determine when the nested components are also attached?
 The WebComponentsReady event seems to work as a work-around in regular Chrome, but it gets fired too early in Safari, using a random timeout for now. (https://github.com/banguero/winjs-polymer-samples/blob/master/elements/winjs-pivot.html)

 * WinJS Binding templates issue - declaring binding template directly in the body otherwise, we fail to find it due to shadow dom encapsulation (https://github.com/banguero/winjs-polymer-samples/blob/master/index.html)

+* WinJS ListView issue when used inside winjs-pivot-item webcomponent.
+The ListView's isZombie check to determine if it has been disposed relies on document.body.contains(this.element), which fails due to shallow dom encapsulation.
+For now, ui.js is always returning false for isZombie checks.